 - ODC node archives data collected by institutions from Austria, Hungary, Czech Republic.

-- waveform data is available (only using password) via the EIDA arclink portal or arclink_fetch
+- waveform data is available (only using password) via the EIDA arclink portal OR arclink_fetch OR fdsnws/event

 Data Access - Access Details